-The Common Stock is listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "SRZN".
-On August 24, 2022, the last reported sales price of the Common Stock as reported on Nasdaq was \$2.65 per share.
+The Common Stock and Public Warrants are listed on The Nasdaq Capital Market ("Nasdaq") under the symbols "SRZN" and "SRZNW" respectively.
+On August 23, 2022, the last reported sales price of our Common Stock was \$2.56 per share and the last reported sales price of our Public Warrants was \$0.30 per Public Warrant.

-This prospectus supplement should be read in conjunction with the Prospectus, including any amendments or supplements thereto, which is to be delivered with this prospectus supplement.
-This prospectus supplement is qualified by reference to the Prospectus, including any amendments or supplements thereto, except to the extent that the information in this prospectus supplement updates and supersedes the information contained therein.
+This prospectus supplement should be read in conjunction with the Prospectus, including any other amendments or supplements thereto, which is to be delivered with this prospectus supplement.
+This prospectus supplement is qualified by reference to the Prospectus, including any other amendments or supplements thereto, except to the extent that the information in this prospectus supplement updates and supersedes the information contained therein.

-This prospectus supplement is not complete without, and may not be delivered or utilized except in connection with, the Prospectus, including any amendments or supplements thereto.
+This prospectus supplement is not complete without, and may not be delivered or utilized except in connection with, the Prospectus, including any other amendments or supplements thereto.

-We are an "emerging growth company" as defined under U.S. federal securities laws and, as such, have elected to comply with reduced public company reporting requirements.
-This prospectus supplement complies with the requirements that apply to an issuer that is an emerging growth company.
+We are an "emerging growth company" and a "smaller reporting company" as defined under U.S. federal securities laws and, as such, have elected to comply with reduced public company reporting requirements.
+This prospectus supplement complies with the requirements that apply to an issuer that is an emerging growth company and a smaller reporting company.
 We are incorporated in Delaware.

 Investing in our securities involves a high degree of risk.
-You should review carefully the risks and uncertainties described in the section titled "Risk Factors" beginning on page 9 of the Prospectus, and under similar headings in any amendments or supplements to the Prospectus.
+You should review carefully the risks and uncertainties described in the section titled "Risk Factors" beginning on page 10 of the Prospectus, and under similar headings in any amendments or supplements to the Prospectus.